jbisso/oxygen-example/README.txt

 to show tables with syntax information for the users.)
 These dialogs worked with the previous version of Oxygen WebHelp.

-I have factored out all extraneous stuff on our end.
+This small project basically loads our pared down module (dsInit.js) at the bottom of the wt_topic.html template.
+Our production dsInit.js module has more functionality and more initialization code in it.

 We have assets that are not in the oxygen-webhelp dirs of each document (we have quite a few docs, and this allows us to update assets (css overrides, Javascript, etc.) without having to rebuild the entire doc set.

 Prerequisites
 -------------